Oregon residents assemble 10k masks for health-care workers

 SALEM, Ore.
 (AP) — Hospital workers in Oregon are astounded at the community response to an effort to provide those on the front lines of the coronavirus fight with protective masks.

+Some masks have faulty elastic and consequently are not being distributed to Oregon health care workers, said Charles Boyle, Oregon Gov. Kate Brown’s spokesman.

+Other expired equipment, some dating back to the H1N1 outbreak of 2009, is unsuitable for surgical settings, Boyle said.
+However, the Trump administration did deliver all 140 ventilators that Oregon asked for.

-On March 26, Salem Health, which runs two hospital and several clinics in and around Oregon’s capital city, announced it would hand out kits for people to make masks.
+Faced with shortages, Salem Health, which runs two hospital and several clinics in and around Oregon’s capital city, announced on March 26 it would hand out kits for people to make masks.

 So many cars lined up to receive the kits that a traffic jam ensued.
 People had to be turned away because the response was so great.
 All the kits — with enough material to make around 10,000 masks — were handed out the first day.